Asthma in children and adolescents

 - If measurements fall, the doctor typically asks the patient to inhale a bronchodilator medication.
 This drug is used in asthma to open the air passages.
 The measurements are taken again.
 If the measurements are more normal, the drug has most likely cleared the airways, and a diagnosis of asthma is strongly suspected.

 The doctor may recommend skin or blood allergy tests, particularly if a specific allergen is suspected.
-Allergy skin tests may help diagnose allergic asthma, although they are not recommended for people with year-round asthma.
+Allergy skin tests may help diagnose allergic asthma.

 Steps for Treating Asthma

 A stepwise approach is recommended for treating asthma.
 Medications and dosages are increased when needed, and decreased when possible.
 Based on a patient's age and asthma severity, there are specific recommendations regarding whether to use long-term control medications and which ones to use.
 Patient education, environmental control measures, and management of any other conditions are also included.